Running isn’t just about running.

 - Alternate legs.

 For me, this is the hardest one.
-As runners, our hamstrings are always very tight, so try and get them loosened up with these scoops.
+As runners, our hamstrings are always very tight, so try and get them loosened up before your next run with this exercise.

 - Stand with your right leg forward and your left leg back, both heels touching the ground.